ctlab/GADMA/docs/source/user_manual/confidence_intervals.rst

 When bootstrapped data is ready, one should run two scripts ``gadma-run_ls_on_boot_data`` and ``gadma-get_confidence_intervals`` in order to get CI.
 One can find an example `here <https://bitbucket.org/noscode/gadma_results/src/master/YRI_CEU/model_1/>`_.

+The confidence interval for the momentsLD engine is calculated in a different way.
+GADMA has special script for this called ``gadma-get_confidence_intervals_for_ld``.
+The description of how to use this script is given below.

 Run local search on bootstrapped data
 ----------------------------------------
 The first script ``gadma-run_ls_on_boot_data`` runs local search from known optimum for initial AFS (the one that GADMA found) for each AFS from bootstrap.
 The usage is following: